Last weekend (24.-25.06.2017) the Tokyo Coffee Festival was celebrated – also with Syphon coffee!

 Siphon / Syphon Coffee

-- The vacuum coffee machine was invented by Loeff from Berlin in the 1830s.
+- The vacuum coffee machine used for syphon coffee was invented by Loeff from Berlin in the 1830s.

-- The advantages of the preparation are the correct water temperature, the avoidance of over-extraction and the excellent, full-bodied taste intensity.
+- The advantages of the preparation of syphon coffee are the correct water temperature, the avoidance of over-extraction and the excellent, full-bodied taste intensity.

 - Here a video of the Japanese Siphonist Championship 2016